-Describing the Developer and the Major Project (Parts I & II)
+Describing the Developer and the Major Project (Parts 2 & 3)

-In Part I, you must enter the developer’s name, business address, business e-mail address, and business telephone number.
-In Part II, you must enter the Planning Department case number and a description of the major project, as well as the date the EIR was certified or (if relying on a plan EIR) the date the final environmental determination was adopted.
+In Part 2, you must enter the developer’s name, business address, business e-mail address, and business telephone number.
+In Part 3, you must enter the Planning Department case number and a description of the major project, as well as the date the EIR was certified or (if relying on a plan EIR) the date the final environmental determination was adopted.

-What Nonprofit Donations Must be Reported (Part III)
+What Nonprofit Donations Must be Reported (Part 4)